 The shift from traditional money laundering to digital money laundering requires organisations to be in a position to adequately monitor cryptocurrencies and virtual assets that may reach their systems.

-As a result, CipherTrace’s AML (anti Money Laundering) software allows users to map the origin and movement of virtual assets by combining attribution data from private and public intelligence sources with open-source intelligence (OSINT), and the scanning the deep web.
+As a result, CipherTrace’s AML (anti Money Laundering) software allows users to map the origin and movement of virtual assets by combining attribution data from private and public intelligence sources with open-source intelligence (OSINT), and scanning the deep web.
 Furthermore, global exchanges ATMs, money laundering systems, gambling services and known criminal addresses are profiled to assess the risks.
 Gathered data is then used to assign risk levels to transactions based on activities related to suspicious addresses and wallets.

 See CipherTrace in action: call us now!